prisp09/my-portfolio/README.md

-# prisp09.github.io
+# My Portfolio
-Repository for my portfolio!
+This repository is made for my react porfolio website.
+Once the website is finished, it will be deployed and the link will posted.